AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-For a Initialization aspect of a package every state abstraction or variable
-   denoted by a ``name`` of an ``initialization_item`` shall be initialized explicitly, or implicitly during the elaboration of the package and the units which declare entities that are part of (constituents) of the state abstraction.
+If the Initializes aspect is specified for a package, then after the body
+   (if it exists) has completed its elaboration, every (entire) variable and state abstraction denoted by a ``name`` in the Initializes aspect shall be initialized (explicitly or implicitly).
+A state abstraction is said to be initialized if all of its constituents are initialized.
+An entire variable is initialized if all of its components are initialized.
+   Other parts of the visible state shall not be initialized. abstraction.

 #.
-The state abstractions and variables declared in the visible part of a
-   package and not denoted by a ``name`` of an ``initialization_item`` shall not be explicitly initialized during the elaboration of the package or any units which declare entities that are part of (constituents) of such state abstractions.
+Partial initialization, initializing some but not all of the constituents of
+   a state abstraction or components of a entire variable, is not permitted.

 #.
 If an ``initialization_item`` has a ``input_list`` then the entities denoted
    in the input list shall be used in determining initialized value of the